 But ED drugs aren't for everyone, Hong says.
 "Many men will require further treatment for BPH," he says.
 And if you have a history of recent heart attacks, strokes, uncontrolled high blood pressure, or unstable angina, you shouldn't take ED pills.

 BPH Medication That Can Lead to Sexual Problems

 Some treatments for BPH can have sexual problems as side effects.
 Two types of pills, alpha blockers and 5-alpha-reductase inhibitors, have traditionally been used to treat BPH.
 Both have sex-related side effects.

 If you take 5-alpha-reductase inhibitors, you may have side effects such as:

 Alpha blockers have been linked to problems with ejaculation.
 But two newer alpha blockers, alfuzosin and terazosin, may have fewer sex-related side effects.
 You can't take pills for ED if you take certain alpha blockers, so always check with your doctor before taking any new medicine.

 If you're taking BPH medicines and having sexual problems, talk to your doctor.
-He or she may be able to change your medications.
+They may be able to change your medications.